How to end a cover letter?

 The Purpose of the Coveted Space of a Cover Letter

-- Demonstrate your interest and enthusiasm for the job position
+- Demonstrate your interest and passion for the job position

 - Explain how your skills and experience align with the company's goals and vision